João Doria: Mayor of São Paulo

 As a mayoral candidate for São Paulo, Brazil's largest city, Doria received support following discontent with the Workers' Party amid the Lava Jato scandal.
 He was compared to United States politician Donald Trump while campaigning since they both appeared on The Apprentice and promoted themselves as businessmen instead of politicians.

-On 1 January 2017, Doria was elected the mayor of São Paulo.
+On 12 January 2017, Doria was elected the mayor of São Paulo.
 While mayor of São Paulo, he supported cutting regulations on inspecting possible slave labor conditions, stating "You can't just tear up a businessman's history due to a tax inspector's notice. ...
 This even protects the worker" and advocating for reports to be publicized only by the Minister of Labor.
 According to The Intercept, lawyers for Doria would notify Facebook users to remove content that possibly criticized the mayor during his tenure.

 Governor of São Paulo

-Doria became the governor of the State of São Paulo, the country's most populous state, on 1 January 2019.
+Doria became the governor of the state of São Paulo, the country's most populous state, on 12 January 2019.

 Throughout 2020, Doria worked with the Butantã Institute to develop an effective vaccine against COVID-19.
 In partnership with Sinovac, the Butantã Institute developed CoronaVac, which, according to studies already presented, will produce vaccines in São Paulo.
 The National Health Surveillance Agency (Anvisa), after a period of analysis, approved the vaccine on 17 January 2021 for emergency use in Brazil.

+Electoral results

 Political positions

 Doria opposes abortion with an exception to victims of rape and is against decriminalization of drugs.
 He supports reduction of the age of criminal responsibility in Brazil and political and electoral reform.
 He has also expressed support for Operation Car Wash, stating that it has "fundamental importance" to the nation.
 He has also been nominated by PSDB to represent the party in the 2022 Brazilian presidential election, but was later removed by his own party.